Susan Broomhall: Career

 Broomhall's projects with the CHE analyse medieval and early modern objects and emotions, particularly as they are presented in modern museum, heritage and tourism environments.
 Her research explores i) the interpretation of medieval and early modern objects in the history of emotional processes and practices; ii) the affective origins of specific medieval and early modern objects; iii) the emotional interpretation of medieval and early modern objects in museum, gallery and tourism contexts; and iv) affective materiality.

 Her Future Fellow research project focuses on emotions and power in the correspondence of Catherine de Medici.
 She has also published extensively, with Jacqueline van Gent, on the history of the Nassau-Orange dynasty in the early modern Netherlands.

 Broomhall was the editor of Parergon: The Journal of the Australian and New Zealand Association for Medieval and Early Modern Studies, from 2017 until 2021.
 She is also Series Editor of Gender and Power in the Premodern World.

 Awards and prizes

 In 2012 Broomhall was elected a Fellow of the Australian Academy of the Humanities.

-In 2017 she was awarded, with David Barrie, the Frank Watson Prize for Best Book in Scottish History (2015-2016) for the two-volume Police Courts in Nineteenth-Century Scotland.
+In 2017 she was awarded, with David Barrie, the Frank Watson Book Prize for Best Book in Scottish History (2015-2016) for the two-volume Police Courts in Nineteenth-Century Scotland.